zeitlinger/keyboard/README.md

 - 💎 = combo key (e.g. middle and index finger in top row pressed together produce "b")
 - 🛑 = key can't be used because the layer was activated with that key or because it's reserved for a modifier
 - empty = use key from base layer
-- FnBra = capitalized words are layer names - if they are a key, the layer is activated as toggled or one shot layer (if the "OneShot" flag is set in the layer flags)
+- Fn = capitalized words are layer names - if they are a key, the layer is activated as toggled or one shot layer (if the "OneShot" flag is set in the layer flags)
 - /+Ctrl = tab-mod - / on tab and CTRL on hold
 - *Mouse = layer is active while key is held
+- C-w = Ctrl-w (same for Alt and Shift)
+- "that" = combo that produces "that"
+- The symbol table at the bottom shows the meaning of the symbols used in the layout.

+Currently unused features:

 - $Mouse = layer is active while key is held (double tap to lock layer)
 - #Mouse = toggle layer
 - @Num = layer is active for the next keypress
 - Sym/Nav = layer is active for the next keypress:
   If the activation key is still down when the next key is pressed, the Nav layer is used, otherwise the Sym layer is used
-- C-w = Ctrl-w (same for Alt and Shift)
-- "that" = combo that produces "that"
-- The symbol table at the bottom shows the meaning of the symbols used in the layout.

 > **Note**: The layout is generated from this file directly.